Will-Griffiths-Ireland/Mars-Colony-One/README.md

 ![Space Black Color](./docs/images/black.png)

 I've also used a light blue which I see as introducing a link to planets atmospheres and a connection to life, water, and hope.
 I feel the use brings balance to the overall feel of the site.
-Used in a graduated form across the header to keep that atmospheeric theme across all pages.
+Used in a graduated form across the header to keep that atmospheric theme across all pages.

 ![Dark Blue Color](./docs/images/light-blue.png)

 Used sparingly and with opacity, I have a plum colour.
-This was to add a little varation where it felt right.
+This was to add a little variation where it felt right.

 ![Plum Color](./docs/images/plum.png)